gngrwzrd/UIImageLoader/readme.md

 ````
 myCache.etagOnlyCacheControl = 604800; //1 week;
-myCache.etagOnlyCacheControl = 0;      //always send request to see if there's new content.
+myCache.etagOnlyCacheControl = 0;      //(default) always send request to see if there's new content.
 ````

 ### Manual Disk Cache Cleanup